 Arbitration is closer to full court proceedings: both sides enter into an agreement under which they appoint an arbitrator to adjudicate between them on their dispute, and they are bound by the decision which the tribunal makes.

-There are a number of benefits to using a private FDR or arbitration, as opposed to going to court:
+There are a number of benefits to using a private FDR, arbitration or mediation, as opposed to going to court:

 - The process is, in most cases, considerably cheaper than full blown litigation.